-WHEREAS, the Policy was last reviewed by the Board on August 11, 2021; and
+WHEREAS, the Policy was last reviewed and amended by the Board in September 2022; and

-WHEREAS, the Board has conducted an annual review of the Policy and affirms that the Policy has been complied with and concurs that the changes proposed to the Policy and due and proper.
+WHEREAS, the Board has conducted an annual review of the Policy and affirms that the Policy has been complied with.

-NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby finds that the Authority has complied with the Policy for the period since the last annual review and approves the annual report to the Board; and
+NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby finds that LIPA has complied with the Policy for the period since the last annual review and approves the annual report to the Board, as presented at this meeting.